DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: The Pitfall of Discreteness: The Noise Scale Matters

 \item[C2.] \textbi{We need to determine the noise schedule according to the dimensionality of the embedding space.} Fitting more complex datasets usually requires larger embedding dimensions.
 O3 indicates the criterion to distinguish large and small noise scales depends on the embeddings hence the complexity of the datasets.
 However, existing methods employ a fixed noise schedule for all embedding dimensions, which lacks scalability.
 This, therefore, demands a task-specific noise schedule to accommodate diverse datasets.

-\item[C3.] \textbi{We could manipulate the model to be exposed to larger noise scales so as to potentially better leverage source conditions. } O4 suggests that the more corrupted the embeddings, the more difficult for the model to recover, thereby necessitating more reliance on source conditions.
-As a result, we could probably encourage trained diffusion models to care more about source conditions for free by \posthoc manipulating the noise to large ones.
+\item[C3.] \textbi{We could expose the model to larger noise scales for better source conditions leverage. } O4 suggests that the more corrupted the embeddings, the more difficult for the model to recover, thereby necessitating more reliance on source conditions.
+Accordingly, we may encourage trained diffusion models to care more about source conditions for free by \posthoc manipulating the noise to large ones.

 \end{compactitem}